 Special regulations are in place for the public that access F.I.S.H. properties and KDWPT officials periodically patrol the areas.
 Violators will be ticketed or arrested for vandalism, littering or failing to comply with fishing regulations.
 Access is limited to foot traffic, except on roads designated by the landowner in the case of very large tracts of land.
 Additionally, under this program some landowners are eligible for fish stocking, habitat managment, fence crossers, cattle gaurds, rock boat ramps, or rocked parking areas.

-Each year, KDWPT publishes a fishing atlas outlining each body of water enrolled in the program, boating allowance, and fish species available at each water.
+Each year, KDWPT publishes a fishing atlas with the location of each body of water enrolled in the program, boating allowances for each location, and common fish species.

 F.I.S.H. sites are open for public access from March 1 to October 31 or year-round.
-Landowners allowing year-round access receive a 10% lease increase.
+Where winter fishing opportunities exist, landowners allowing year-round access receive a 10% lease increase.

-Another focus of the F.I.S.H. program is to increase access to streams for fishing and paddlesports.
-Depending on the quality of the stream's fisheries resource,s annual lease rates for fishing access range from $500 to $1,500/mile.
-Stream stretches that allow paddlesports access could receive an additional annual payment of $500-$750/mile.
-To be eligible for the additional paddlesports payment, the stream stretch must be a minimum of one-mile, with put-in and take-out spots (bonus applies only between put-in and take-out spots), and signed up for a long-term lease (minimum five years).
+Another focus of the F.I.S.H. program is to increase access to streams for fishing.
+Depending on the quality of the stream's fisheries resources, annual lease rates for fishing access range from $500 to $1,500/mile.

 Big River Access Leasing-